IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 When the client sends a `textDocument/hover` to request, the server responds with information about a given position in a text-document.

-This is usefull to give unexperienced users documentation about how some constructs work:
+This is useful to give inexperienced users documentation about how some constructs work:

  ![](img/examples/hover-filter.png)

 #### Ideas for the future

-Here are a few ideas i have to extend this feature.
+Here are a few ideas I have to extend this feature.
 **These are not implemented yet**

 Display the structure of the query;
 ![](img/examples/hover-graph.png)
-In a serious implementation, since these graph-patterns can get quiet complex, i would use [mermaid.js](https://mermaid.js.org/) to generate diagramms.
-This would require a custom plugin in the editor to render these diagramms.
+In a serious implementation, since these graph-patterns can get quiet complex, I would use [mermaid.js](https://mermaid.js.org/) to generate diagrams.
+This would require a custom plugin in the editor to render these diagrams.

-If the language server can query the knwledge graph autonomously (not  implemented yet), it could display additional information retrieved from the knowledge graph.
+If the language server can query the knowledge graph autonomously (not implemented yet), it could display additional information retrieved from the knowledge graph.
 For example the label of a resource:
 ![](img/examples/hover-curie.png)
 Or the incoming and outgoing edges:
 ![](img/examples/hover-detailed.png)

-Im sure there are many more ways to use "hover"  to provide information to the user, if you have a cool idea, [open a issue on github](https://github.com/IoannisNezis/Qlue-ls/issues) :)
+I'm sure there are many more ways to use "hover" to provide information to the user, if you have a cool idea, [open an issue on github](https://github.com/IoannisNezis/Qlue-ls/issues) :)

 ### Diagnostics

-A diagnostic is information provided by the language server about a issue in the source code.
+A diagnostic is information provided by the language server about an issue in the source code.
-They can be be of different *severity*:
+They can be of different *severity*:
 - **Error**: Critical issues; must be fixed (e.g., syntax errors, undefined variables).
 - **Warning**: Potential problems; should be reviewed (e.g., deprecated functions, unused variables).
 - **Info**: General insights; optional attention (e.g., code style improvements, documentation suggestions).